hartwigmedical/actin/molecular/README.md

-variantCopyNumber | 3.8 | The number of copies of this variant in the tumor totalCopyNumber | 4.0 | The total number of copies in the tumor on the mutated position driverType | BIALLELIC | Either `HOTSPOT`, `INFRAME`, `BIALLELIC` or `VUS` driverLikelihood | 93% | Likelihood that the combined set of variants on the impacted gene are considered a driver subclonalLikelihood | 0% | Likelihood that the variant does not exist in every tumor cell.
+variantCopyNumber | 3.8 | The number of copies of this variant in the tumor totalCopyNumber | 4.0 | The total number of copies in the tumor on the mutated position driverType | BIALLELIC | Either `HOTSPOT`, `INFRAME`, `BIALLELIC` or `VUS` driverLikelihood | 93% | Likelihood that the combined set of variants on the impacted gene are considered a driver. subclonalLikelihood | 0% | Likelihood that the variant does not exist in every tumor cell (is subclonal).

 N amplifications